Nordic Blades

 Your blades need to be sharp at the beginning of the season, when you’re likely to encounter the hardest, smoothest black ice.
 As the season progresses, soft gray ‘snow ice’ tends to dominate, and sharp blades are no longer necessary.
 So I just let my blades get duller and duller and I wait to sharpen them until the spring or summer to prepare for next season.

-Whether you build a homemade jig or buy a top-of-the-line Zandstra, successful sharpening requires both blades to be sharpened together, and they must be precisely aligned both vertically and front-to-rear in the jig, in order to preserve not only the 90-degree edges but also the vertical curvature or ‘rocker’ that allows the blade to pivot around its midpoint when you change direction.
+Whether you build a homemade jig or buy a high-end Zandstra jig, successful sharpening requires both blades to be sharpened together, and they must be precisely aligned both vertically and front-to-rear in the jig, in order to preserve not only the 90-degree edges but also the vertical curvature or ‘rocker’ that allows the blade to pivot around its midpoint when you change direction.

 I use a Zandstra tabletop jig and a DMT 10-inch diamond stone.
-I keep the stone horizontal at all times, but instead of sliding it directly front to rear, I move it diagonally, taking a number of strokes from southwest to northeast and return, then an equal number of strokes southeast to northwest and return.
+I keep the stone horizontal at all times, but instead of sliding it directly front to rear, I move it diagonally, taking a number of strokes from southwest to northeast and back, then an equal number of strokes southeast to northwest and back.
 This method evens out the wear on the surface of the stone, without adversely affecting the sharpened edges.
-As a final step I use a small pocket-sized stone to deburr the edges, taking several strokes front to rear only along each side of the blade.
+As a final step I use a small pocket-sized stone to deburr the edges, taking several strokes from front to rear on each side of the blade.

 Have more questions?